j-shelfwood/prj-silicon-voice-cloning/README.md

 ## 🚀 Project Overview

 This project aims to build a real-time, low-latency AI voice cloning system optimized for Apple Silicon (e.g., ARM M3 Max).
-The primary objective is to enable live voice conversion during Discord or other live communication calls—such as replicating character voices (e.g., Uncle Iroh from Avatar)—using native C or Swift for maximum performance and integration.
+The primary objective is to enable live voice conversion during Discord or other live communication calls—such as replicating character voices (e.g., Uncle Iroh from Avatar)—using native Swift for maximum performance and integration.

 ## 🎯 Goals